YacineSteeve/quizoot/README.md

 ## Launch and run

-- To compiles and hot-reloads the frontend for development, run `yarn server`
+- To compile and hot-reload the frontend for development, run `yarn dev`
 - In another terminal, you can launch the django server with `python manage.py runserver` (assuming your virtual environment is activated).